Applying To Law School

 Here's the information your recommenders need:

-The Law School Admission Council (“LSAC") not only administers the LSAT, but also provides a very helpful Credential Assembly Service (“LSDAS"), which “collects the US and Canadian academic records of law school applicants and summarizes the undergraduate work according to a standard 4.0 system to simplify the admission process."
-(LSAC website) The LSDAS report consists of: (1) an academic summary report; (2) LSAT scoring and writing sample(s); (3) copies of your undergraduate, graduate, and law/professional school transcripts; and (4) copies of recommendation letters, if requested or required.
-Almost every ABA approved law school, as well as many non-ABA approved law schools, require applicants to use the LSDAS when applying to law school.
+The Law School Admission Council (LSAC) not only administers the LSAT, but also provides a very helpful Credential Assembly Service (LSDAS), which “collects the U.S. and Canadian academic records of law school applicants and summarizes the undergraduate work according to a standard 4.0 system to simplify the admission process.”
+The LSDAS report consists of: (1) an academic summary report; (2) LSAT scoring and writing sample(s); (3) copies of your undergraduate, graduate and law/professional school transcripts; and (4) copies of recommendation letters, if requested or required.
+Almost every ABA-approved law school, as well as many non-ABA approved law schools, requires applicants to use the LSDAS when applying to law school.

 The letter of recommendation collection and distribution service (“LOR") is available to all applicants who have registered for the LSDAS.
 As the LSAC succinctly states: